noahehall/theBookOfNoah/0current/security/oauth.md

 #### PKCE: proof key for code exchange

-- aka auth code with PKCE
+- aka auth code with PKCE, preffered over implicit flow
 - behaves like auth code flow, but doesnt use a client secret

 - use cases